KaderDurak/Distributed-Computing-with-Spark-SQL/Module 2 Quiz.md

 Why is caching important?

-X It always stores data in-memory to improve performance
+ It always stores data in-memory to improve performance

 **It stores data on the cluster to improve query performance**

-X It reformats data already stored in RAM for faster access
+ It reformats data already stored in RAM for faster access

-X It improves queries against data read one or more times
+ It improves queries against data read one or more times

 Question 5